groonga/groonga/doc/source/reference/functions/snippet_html.rst

 A snippet includes one or more keywords.
 The max byte size of a snippet except ``<span keyword="keyword">`` and ``</span>`` is 200byte.
-The unit isn't the number of chracters.
+The unit isn't the number of characters.

 The array size is larger than or equal to 0 and less than or equal to 3.
 The max size 3 will be customizable soon.